 - Soft-close, steel, 6-way adjustable hinges

 A quality cabinet hinge has a soft close mechanism built into the nickel plated, hardened steel hinge.
-The hinge should be adjustable six ways: in-out, up-down and left-right so that the hinges can be adjusted when cabinet doors expand and contract during seasonal changes.
+The hinge should be adjustable six ways: in-out, up-down and left-right.
+So that the hinges can be adjusted when cabinet doors expand and contract during seasonal changes.

 There are thousands of hinges available to cabinet manufacturers.
-Be wary of cabinet manufacturers that use low end hinges that only provide four-way adjustability, or who don’t back their product with a lifetime warranty.
+Be wary of cabinet manufacturers that use low end hinges that only provide four-way adjustability, or who don’t back their product with a warranty.

 4. Undermount, Soft-close Drawer Glides